ArminBaz/UTK-Face/README.md

 * tqdm - 4.47.0

 ## Usage
-To run the script navigate to '''/src''' and run '''main.py''' with the following command
+To run the script navigate to '/src' and run 'main.py' with the following command

+''' sh
     python main.py
+'''

 ## Data
 The data is stored in a gzip format to make it easier to download and work with